dbcli/mssql-cli/doc/Development_Guide.md

 3. [Running Tests](#Running_Tests)
 5. [Running mssql-cli](#Run_mssql-cli)

-See the [Architecture Guide](architecture_guide.md) for details on how mssql-cli is designed and implemented.

 mssql-cli sources are located on GitHub (https://github.com/dbcli/mssql-cli).
 In order to contribute to the project, you are expected to:
 -	Have a GitHub account.
 For Microsoft contributors, follow the guidelines on https://opensourcehub.microsoft.com/ to create, configure and link your account